 - In 2013, the ACA raised the income tax rate for 1 million individuals with incomes above $200,000.
 It also raised taxes for 4 million couples filing joint returns on incomes exceeding $250,000.
 The rate increased from 1.45 percent to 2.35 percent on income above the threshold.
 They also pay an additional 3.8 percent Medicare tax.
 That applies to the lesser of income from dividends, capital gains, rent and royalties or income above the threshold.

 - Starting in 2013, medical device manufacturers and importers paid a 2.3 percent excise tax.
 Note: This tax was suspended for 2016-2018.
 Indoor tanning services paid a 10 percent excise tax.
 This might discourage those businesses from hiring new employees.

-- Starting in 2013, families can deduct medical expenses that exceed 10 percent of income.
+- Starting in 2013, families could deduct medical expenses that exceeded 10 percent of income.
 Before, they could deduct any expenses that exceeded 7.5 percent of income.
 The Tax Cut and Jobs Act restored the deduction to the 7.5% limit for 2017 and 2018, and subsequent legislation extended the 7.5% limit through 2020.